Soft and Chewy White Chocolate Macadamia Nut Cookies

-- 1 cup (230 grams) unsalted butter, softened to room temperature
+- 1 cup (230 grams) unsalted butter softened

-- 1 cup (200 grams) brown sugar
+- 1 cup (200 grams) light brown sugar packed

 - ½ cup (100 grams) granulated sugar

-- 2 large eggs, room temperature
+- 2 large eggs room temperature

 - 2 teaspoons pure vanilla extract

-- 1 and ½ cups (270 grams) white chocolate chips
+- 1 cup (190 grams) white chocolate chips

-- 1 and ½ cups (175 grams) chopped macadamia nuts
+- 1 and 1/2 cups (200 grams) chopped macadamia nuts

 - In a large mixing bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter, brown sugar, and granulated sugar for 1-2 minutes until well combined.
-Add the eggs and vanilla extract one at a time and mix until fully combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the butter, brown sugar, and granulated sugar together for 1 to 2 minutes or until well combined.
+Mix in the eggs one at a time, then mix in the vanilla extract, making sure to stop and scrape down the sides of the bowl as needed.

-- Slowly mix in the dry ingredients and continue mixing until just combined, then mix in the white chocolate chips and chopped macadamia nuts, making sure to stop and scrape down the sides of the bowl as needed.
+- Mix in the dry ingredients until just combined, then mix in the white chocolate chips and chopped macadamia nuts on low-speed until fully incorporated into the cookie dough.